How to Listen to Your Body After 30

 After 30, balance matters more than extremes.

-Strength training and cardio play important roles, and learning how they work together makes your routine more effective.
+Strength training and cardio play important roles, and understanding how to use each one properly makes your routine more effective.

-When strength and cardio are balanced thoughtfully, your routine stays sustainable and aligned with your body’s changing needs.
+When strength training, cardio, and low-impact movement are balanced thoughtfully, your routine becomes sustainable, effective, and aligned with your body’s changing needs.

 Motivational fitness quote about how to listen to your body after 30 and train in a sustainable, supportive way